 How Do I Immigrate to Canada?

 There are various Canadian immigration options to immigrate to Canada, including Express Entry, Provincial Nominee Programs as well as pilots aimed at moving to smaller communities in Canada such as the Atlantic Immigration Pilot and the Rural and Northern Immigration Pilot.
 Eligibility for these programs and systems depend on factors such as your age, qualifications, whether or not you have a valid job offer in Canada, your language skills as well as your ability to settle down in a Canada.
-Below are the top 2 ways to immigrate to Canada in 2020.

-The Express Entry system is aimed at helping highly skilled workers immigrate to Canada in as little as 6 months.
+The Express Entry system is aimed at helping highly skilled workers immigrate to Canada in as little as six months.
 To apply for a visa through Express Entry you will need an online profile, containing all of the details mentioned above.
 You will then be entered into draw pools every 2 weeks where you will be ranked according to the Comprehensive Ranking System (CRS).
 If you are among the highest-scoring applicants, you will receive an Invitation to Apply (ITA) for permanent residence in Canada.

 Provincial Nominee Program